 Remarkable Women: Sirin Kale

-To celebrate the launch of our latest special edition, International Women’s Day tee, we’re highlighting the efforts of womxn in our Flock making the world a better place on the daily.
-Our new tee is screen printed by talented women for a fair wage in Tower Hamlets, and is available for pre-order here.
+To celebrate the launch of our latest special edition, International Women’s Day tee, we’re highlighting the efforts of women in our Flock making the world a better place on the daily.

 The campaign was covered by Grazia, the Independent, Woman’s Hour, The Telegraph, and more.
 The UNFOLLOW ME documentary which Sirin produced, received over a million views and was played in full on the BBC.
 UNFOLLOW ME was a finalist in the 2019 Amnesty International Media Awards, in the innovation category.
 We caught up with Sirin at the Vice offices on International Women’s Day.